se-edu/se-book/principles/openClosedPrinciple/text.md

 <div id="body">

-**The Open-Close Principle aims to make a code entity easy to adapt and reuse without needing to modify the code entity itself.**
+**The Open-Closed Principle aims to make a code entity easy to adapt and reuse without needing to modify the code entity itself.**

 <box type="definition" seamless>
   <include src="../../common/definitions.md#def-open-closed-principle"/>